Landlord Terms of Business

 18.3 The Landlord is aware that any check-out report is specific to the performance of a particular tenancy and will not necessarily give a full overview of the Property condition.
 The Landlord should reasonably attend the Property whilst it is vacant to determine that the Property is free of defects and in a lettable condition.
 The Landlord should also advise their building insurer once the Property is vacant.

-19.3 Tenancy Agreement.
+19.5 Tenancy Agreement.
 The Landlord shall provide the Agent with any requirements for the return and repossession of the Property at the earliest opportunity.
-Landlords should be aware that any tenancy agreement entered into on the Landlord's behalf is a legally binding agreement for the term agreed and the Agent is entitled to its management fees for the entirety of the tenancy agreement (even if you agree to terminate the tenancy agreement early) regardless of rent received and any such shortfall can be recovered from the Landlord’s client account or payable by the Landlord upon invoice.
+Landlords should be aware that any initial tenancy agreement entered into on the Landlord's behalf is a legally binding agreement and the Agent is entitled to its management fees for the entirety of the tenancy agreement (even if you agree to terminate the tenancy agreement early) regardless of rent received and any such shortfall can be recovered from the Landlord’s client account or payable by the Landlord upon invoice.
 Details of any tenancy agreement being entered into will be communicated to the Landlord as soon as possible.

-19.4 Agreements signed away from the Agents office.
+19.6 Agreements signed away from the Agents office.
 Where this Agency Agreement is signed away from the office the Landlord has a right to cancel under consumer protection legislation within 14 days (‘a cooling off period’) of the date of this Agreement.
-A cancellation notice is available at the end of this Agreement.
+A cancellation notice is available with this Agreement.
 Where the Landlord waives his right to cancellation by agreeing to the Agent carrying out works immediately following the date of this Agreement he will be responsible for any reasonable costs incurred by the Agent in carrying out their duties if the Landlord cancels this contract during the ‘cooling off’ period.

 WARNING: You should read and understand these obligations before signing.